Your dog will need a healthy and balanced diet to keep him well and happy. How and what you feed your dog depends on three important factors.

 Some everyday foods in your home can be toxic or fatal to your dog when eaten.
 Here is a list to help you keep your pet safe.

-- Onions – can cause a form of anemia that leads to the destruction of red blood cells.
+- Onions – can cause a form of anaemia that leads to the destruction of red blood cells.
 Chives and garlic are also dangerous foods for dogs.

 - Chocolate – chocolate is toxic to dogs.
 Baking chocolate and cocoa are also dangerous foods for dogs.

-- Coffee and Tea– caffine is toxic to dogs.
+- Coffee and Tea– caffeine is toxic to dogs.

 - Xylitol - xylitol is a sugar-free sweetener most often found in chewing gum and sweets.
-It is toxic to dogs and can cause hypoglycemia (low blood sugar) and severe liver damage.
+It is toxic to dogs and can cause hypoglycaemia (low blood sugar) and severe liver damage.

 - Raisins and Grapes - Grapes and Raisins can cause irreversible damage to the kidneys and can be fatal.